HarrieO/HarrieO.github.io/_publications/2020-11-27-phdthesis.md

 ---
-title: "Learning from user interactions with rankings: A unification of the field"
+title: "Learning from User Interactions with Tankings: A Unification of the field"
 authors: "Harrie Oosterhuis"
 collection: publications
 permalink: /publication/2021-phd-thesis